Rebecca Knipp of Columbia, Missouri is

 I do not own these books, but they are on my wish list, so you’re on your own should you buy these:

-- I loved the book American Icon so much that I read it 3 times in the same year.
+- I loved the book American Icon so much that I read it 3 times in the same year (I’m counting the audio version too).
 I’m curious to compare Mary Barra’s leadership style (GM) to Alan Mulally’s (Ford).
 The Road to Power: How GM’s Mary Barra Shattered the Glass Ceiling by Laura Colby is also on my wishlist.

 - I’m letting the reviews taint my thinking of Meg Whitman’s The Power of Many: Values for Success in Business and in Life.
 Whitman’s resume is impressive and includes a CEO stint at eBay.
 Her book is also on my wishlist.